-Every COA we issue is cryptographically signed.
-Here's how to prove it.
+Every valid COA is lab-certified and cryptographically signed.

-Each Certificate of Analysis is sealed with a Sectigo Document Signing certificate at the moment it's released.
-The signature is embedded directly in the PDF and timestamped by an RFC 3161 authority — so any change to the document, however small, breaks the seal.
+The verify page checks two things before it shows a valid state: the performing lab certified the submitted result data, and Purity Analytics sealed the final COA with a Sectigo Document Signing certificate.
+The PDF names the performing lab and carries research-use-only limitations.
+The signature is embedded directly in the PDF and timestamped by an RFC 3161 authority, so any change to the document breaks the seal.

 Valid example

-A real signed COA on the verify website with the green "Signature valid" pill, plus the same file opened in Adobe Reader showing the blue "Signed and all signatures are valid" banner.
+A real performing-lab-certified, signed COA on the verify website with green validation checks, plus the same file opened in Adobe Reader showing the blue "Signed and all signatures are valid" banner.

 View walkthrough →Invalid example